 Payway includes complimentary tokenization to both protect cardholder data and speed up recurring payments.
 It works by replacing primary account number (PAN) data with a token — a unique value only recognizable to us.
 We protect the token with superior vault technology and store it in one of two data centers hosted by Armor, a cloud-based facility in compliance with PCI requirements.

 Whether you operate with card-present or card-not-present, we’ll provide you with secure credit card processing devices for swiping credit cards, keying in data manually, or accepting mobile payments.
-As an independent sales organization of First Data and agent of CPAY, we’re able to provide a suite of point-of-sale solutions that adhere to PCI standards.
+As an agent of CPAY, a TSYS company, and CardConnect, a First Data company, we’re able to provide a suite of point-of-sale solutions that adhere to PCI standards.

 We offer point-to-point encryption (P2PE) as an add-on to Payway to help merchants reduce the scope and cost of PCI-DSS compliance, while further protecting cardholder data from potential hackers.
 You see, with P2PE, merchants don’t ever acquire, house or manage personal data, making it easy to satisfy your system auditor.
 Learn more about our P2PE partnership with MagTek in the section below.